Home » Automobile engg » 5 Types of Suspension Springs Used In Automobile Vehicles

 Full-elliptical Spring

-Full elliptical springs are consists of two semi-elliptical springs joined together oppositely.
+Full elliptical springs consist of two semi-elliptical springs joined together oppositely.
 This type of spring was used in old cars.
 They do not maintain correct axle alignment.

 1.6 Platform Type Spring

-Platform type springs consist of two semi-elliptical springs.
-They are fitted with chassis frame by shackle at one side and the other side is fitted with an inverted semi-elliptical spring.
+Platform-type springs consist of two semi-elliptical springs.
+They are fitted with a chassis frame by shackle at one side and the other side is fitted with an inverted semi-elliptical spring.
 In this arrangement, the weight of the car is divided into three points.

 Types of suspension springs: Helper Spring